 2. Mint plants can be harvested constantly.

-Mint grows quickly, so the mint leaves can be harvested on a regular basis.
+Mint grows quickly, so it’s important to harvest mint on a regular basis.
 Even if a plant is cut all the way back, it will recover itself in a matter of just a week or two.
+Mint produces runners, which are stems that grow downward, reaching back into the soil.
+These runners become new mint plants.
+When growing mint in containers, it’s important to quickly remove any diseased plants.
 Because it is a fast grower, mint is a great herb to preserve by drying or freezing.
 Freshly dried mint makes the best tea, and it can also be added to casseroles or used as a dry rub for lamb.

 3. Mint can be grown in partial shade or full sun.